lsymonds/Moogie.Queues/README.md

 # Moogie.Queues

-> THIS PACKAGE IS STILL UNDER ACTIVE DEVELOPMENT AND AS SUCH MAY NOT WORK, MAY NOT BE RELEASED OR MAY BE DELETED AT ANY TIME.
-DO NOT USE THIS PROJECT UNTIL THIS NOTICE IS REMOVED.

 Moogie.Queues is a library of queue providers implemented under a common interface.
 It allows you to use different queue providers without compromising the integrity and future maintainability of your projects.